PodcastsCultura y sociedad18 Questions, 40 Mystics

 • 18 Questions, 40 Mystics

-Now, he joins us to answer eighteen questions with Rabbi Dr. Benji Levy on Jewish mysticism including how it can revive the Jewish People, the perfectibility of the physical world, and seeing children as souls.
+Now, she joins us to answer eighteen questions with Rabbi Dr. Benji Levy on Jewish mysticism including gender roles in Jewish mystical thinking, the significance of the State of Israel, and the interconnectedness of all things.

 Here are our questions: